twitter-research/visual-sentiment-analysis/README.md

 ## Visual Smiley Dataset

-You can download the visual smiley dataset used in this work from [here](https://twitter.app.box.com/v/visual-smiley-dataset)
+You can download the visual smiley dataset used in this work from [here](https://twitter.app.box.com/v/visual-smiley-dataset).

 ## Getting Started

 ### Training

 The script `train_model.sh` will train a network to perform image to emoji predictions.
+The script `train_model_toy.sh` will run the training of a model on a very small subset of the dataset.
+This can be used to get familiar with the training script before running on the full dataset.

+To start training a model on the Visual SmileyNet dataset you can follow these steps:

+1. Download the Visual SmileyNet dataset from [here](https://twitter.app.box.com/v/visual-smiley-dataset).
+2. Extract the dataset and save the folder location in environment variable DATA_DIR with `export DATA_DIR=</dataset/location/Visual Smiley Dataset>`
+3. Run the training script with `sh sh_scripts/train_model.sh`.
+Alternatively, running `sh sh_scripts/train_model_toy.sh` will run on small subset of the dataset.

 ### Testing